curtischen03/CS163-Projects-2024Fall/_posts/2024-12-13-team16-face_recognition_loss.md

 ---
 layout: post
 comments: true
-title: Loss Functions in CNNs - A Comparison of A-Softmax, CosFace, and ArcFace
+title: CNN Loss Function Advances for Deep Facial Recognition
-author: Curtis Chen
+author: Curtis Chen, Kendra Lin, Emine Ozer
 date: 2024-12-13
 ---

-> In this report, we focus on analyzing loss functions used in Convolutional Neural Networks (CNNs), specifically comparing A-Softmax, CosFace, and ArcFace, and examining their performances.
+> In this report, we focus on analyzing loss functions used in Convolutional Neural Networks (CNNs) for Deep Face Recognition, specifically comparing A-Softmax, CosFace, and ArcFace, and examining their performances.

 <!--more-->
 {: class="table-of-content"}